imanghafoori1/laravel-microscope/README.md

 ### :exclamation: Security
-If you discover any security related issues, please use the `security tab` instead of using the issue tracker.
+If you discover any security related issues, please email `imanghafoori1@gmail.com` instead of using the issue tracker.

 ### :star: Your Stars Make Us Do More :star: